Business Owners Involved

 Using data to identify which customers are the most profitable for your business can go a long way.
 With this information, you can make better decisions about who to market to and what marketing channels will be most effective.
 Identify the segments of your customer base that are the most valuable and market in a way that resonates with them.

 If you’re operating a local restaurant, which customers seem to spend the most each visit?
 Families?
 Professionals from a nearby office?
 Seniors?
-Depending on the answer, your optimal marketing plan for your small business may vary significantly.
+Depending on the answer, your optimal marketing plan for your small business may vary significantly, and if you have employees using a software like pay stub creator can help managing these employees.

 Of course, some insights about your customer base will require more nuance and detail to analyze.
 CRM software and database marketing can help you make more advanced insights and develop more targeted campaigns as you go.